Alexa Collins Flaunts Cleavage In Low-Cut Crop Top

 Alexa gave the camera a sultry look in the first snapshot while she held the can.
 She turned toward the camera, showing off the front of her body.

-In the second snap, Alexa leaned toward the camera in an attempt to giver her followers a look at her necklace.
+In the second snap, Alexa leaned toward the camera in an attempt to give her followers a look at her necklace.
 She also gave them a good look at her cleavage in the process.
 She flashed a big smile as she looked off to the side.

 The beauty was taking a drink from the can in the third snap.
 The pose showed of her taut abs as well as her shapely shoulders.